a-reda/powerenjoy-se2/DD/Design_document.md

 In this sequence diagram it can be seen that if users ask for MoneySaving option they will be asked to input a destination by the system.
 The request is then sent with the filled information as parameter to the system.
 And the system will determine whether the request meets the requirement.

+### 2.6.
+Component interfaces

-### 7. Selected architectural styles and pattern
+### 2.7.
+Selected architectural styles and pattern

-##### 3-tier for application architecture
+##### 2.7.1.
+Three-tier for application architecture

-As stated in the RASD Document, we will be using the **3-tier client-server architecture**.
+As stated in the RASD Document, we will be using the **Three-tier client-server architecture**.
 The presentation tier is composed of the mobile application and the website.
 The application layer is composed of two parts.
 The REST Server that exposes the REST API and holds the business logic.
 It can be consumed by the web server or the mobile application.
 In addition, it is a security barrier between the client and the database as it prevents direct accesses to the database by the user.
 The other component of the application layer is the web server.
 The web server takes care of formatting the data in webpages and communicating with the web browser.
 The last tier is the data tier which is, in this case, composed of only one database that takes care of persisting the data of the whole application.
 The fact that the business logic is held at the level of our servers, the client-side of the application is kept as light as possible.
 Therefore, users can quickly access the application by installing it on their device or browsing the website.
 It also prevents the direct access to the database from the GUI which increases security.

-##### MVC for web server
+##### 2.7.2.
+MVC for web server
 **M**odel-**V**iew-**C**ontroller is a design pattern that is commonly used for GUIs.
 It relies on three objects:

 - **Model**: is the logical structure of data used by the application.